eliabntt/Autonomous-Robotics-Cooperation-project/g01_perception/README.md

     - Pose with respect to `camera_rgb_optical_frame`
 - Transformation of the pose's coordinates to have them with respect to the `world` reference frame
 - Creation of two *publisher* that expose, w.r.t. `world` frame:
-    1. the requested tags that have to be grabbed with the future modules
+    1. the requested tags that have to be grabbed with future modules
     2. the not requested tags which will become collision objects to avoid
 - Output of these informations in `output.txt` (inside module folder) as requested in the assignment.

 ## Commands (for simulation)

-In separated terminals launc:
+In separate terminals launch:

 - challenge_arena in Gazebo:
     ```